 The electronic Materials Passports developed in BAMB aim to be a one stop shop for material information.
 Materials Passports developed in BAMB are sets of data describing defined characteristics of materials in products that give them value for recovery and reuse.

-300 MATERIALS PASSPORTS WITHIN THE PROJECT
+More than 300 MATERIALS PASSPORTS WITHIN THE PROJECT

 Standardization and existing tools